fayizferosh/btech-mini-project/README.md

 ### Interfacing of Relay Module

 The Relay Module connections are there in the above schematics and it's working is explained in "Component Study" section..
-As we know that we use relay as a switch to *On/Off* high voltage components by applying low voltage so, we take an output from a digital pin of the microcontroller as our input to relay to turn *On/Off* the Solenoid Actuator (works at 12V - 1A).
+As I know that I use relay as a switch to *On/Off* high voltage components by applying low voltage so, I take an output from a digital pin of the microcontroller as our input to relay to turn *On/Off* the Solenoid Actuator (works at 12V - 1A).

-Since we have a normally closed terminal which disconnects when relay is actuated, we connect a red LED here to indicate the *Off/Locked* state of the Solenoid.
+Since I have a normally closed terminal which disconnects when relay is actuated, I connect a red LED here to indicate the *Off/Locked* state of the Solenoid.

-And when the Solenoid ("Component Study" section.) is actuated we have coded the microcontroller to give an output on a digital pin which is connected to a green LED to indicate the *On/Unlocked* state of the Solenoid.
+And when the Solenoid ("Component Study" section.) is actuated I have coded the microcontroller to give an output on a digital pin which is connected to a green LED to indicate the *On/Unlocked* state of the Solenoid.

 ### Code

-We are using ATmega328P microcontroller and we've burned Arduino Uno bootloader to it.
+I are using ATmega328P microcontroller and I've burned Arduino Uno bootloader to it.
 Also there is a programming circuit saperately for programming the microcontroller which can be easily understood by just referring the connections in  the above schematics.
-So, we use Arduino coding itself to program the microcontroller.
+So, I use Arduino coding itself to program the microcontroller.
 The code is pretty self explanatory with proper comments.
 The code is uploaded in the repository.

 ## Testing & Simulation

 ### Testing

-Once the whole circuit was wired we tested it multiple times to ensure the reliability of the prototype.
+Once the whole circuit was wired I tested it multiple times to ensure the reliability of the prototype.
 The details of a few tests are given below.

 | Test # | Description | Outcome |
 | :-----------: | :-----------: | :-----------: |